 Applying For Both Types Of Benefits

 While it does not usually happen, it is possible to find a middle ground and get both types of benefits at the same time.
 The Social Security Administration looks at all claims to determine if full benefits are warranted or if you can work in a smaller capacity, and are therefore only eligible for limited benefits.
-If you were only able to work part time, and thus were receiving a reduced amount of disability, then you may be able to qualify for unemployment if you were unable to find work.
+If you were only able to work part time, and thus were receiving a reduced amount of disability, then you may be able to qualify for unemployment if you were unable to find work in New York.

 Problems With Seeking Both

 Although it may be possible to seek both types of benefits, there are some very good reasons why you should hesitate to do so.
 Applying for Social Security Disability is, on its own, pretty challenging.
 You can expect to be denied in your initial application – as most people are – and therefore you will need to appeal the decision.
-The appeals process can take months and possibly years, and you may wind up needing to go in front of an administrative law judge (ALJ) for a decision.
+In New York, the appeals process can take months and possibly years, and you may wind up needing to go in front of an administrative law judge (ALJ) for a decision.

 In each step of the application and appeals process, your request for benefits is looked at and reviewed by an individual, such as a claims representative or an ALJ.
 Each of these individuals has the power to turn down your application, which will lead to the need to appeal or may ultimately result in full denial of your request.
 These individuals, particularly the ALJ, may consider your collection of unemployment benefits negatively when deciding on your request for disability benefits.
 You could be denied simply for collecting unemployment.